dectraced/dectraced.github.io/content/about/_index.md

 +++
-title = "About this idiot"
+title = "About DECTRACED"
-description = "How does this idiot cant stop being an stupid ass?
-We don't have the answer, though we do have a way to send notifications directly to him." generate_feeds = true
+description = "How do we work, what do we do, members, etc" generate_feeds = true